 And pushing back the ban to around 1920 or 1930 might explain the reason that people no longer discuss them much.
 That’s an argument that has been over for a long time.

-Even the Floo network, a widely used mode of casual transportation today, is administered and maintained under a bureaucratic overlay which is a strong counter-indication against the likelihood that such a widespread network could have been set up and maintained in the absence of a centralized authority.
+Ministry oversight appears to be a hallmark of most of the more common forms of transportation in current use in the wizarding world today.
+Even the Floo network, one of the more widely used mode of casual transportation in modern Wizarding Britain, is administered and maintained under a bureaucratic overlay which is a strong counter-indication against the likelihood that such a widespread network would, or indeed could have been set up and maintained in the absence of a centralized authority.
 The old Wizards’ Council is unlikely to have been able to command the resources necessary to establish such a network.

-However, we have been given ample reason to suspect that some earlier form of transit and communication by way of fire, and operating on the same underlying principle as the modern Floo network would have developed some time before the Seclusion.
+However, we have ample reason to believe that some earlier form of transit and communication by way of fire, and operating on the same underlying principle as the modern Floo network would have developed some time before the Seclusion.

 Such systems would have been a haphazard affair, privately owned and maintained at the destination point to which authorized individual fireplaces might be briefly connected by prearrangement, or through a shared connection among a closed ring of associates.
 In a central, privately-owned service there would be a common destination to which all travelers are bound.
 In the shared “ring” there would be a limited number of destinations, none of which is accessible to outsiders.
 Neither of these duplicate the semi-public “network” service available to all, overseen and maintained by the Ministry itself, as is the case today.